STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

        on the compile time preprocessor constant
        ``HPX_PARCEL_MAX_CONNECTIONS_PER_LOCALITY`` (``4``).
    * * ``hpx.parcel.max_message_size``
-     * This property defines the maximum allowed message size which will be transferrable through the :term:`parcel` layer.
+     * This property defines the maximum allowed message size that will be transferrable through the :term:`parcel` layer.
 The default depends on the compile time preprocessor constant ``HPX_PARCEL_MAX_MESSAGE_SIZE`` (``1000000000`` bytes).
    * * ``hpx.parcel.max_outbound_message_size``
-     * This property defines the maximum allowed outbound coalesced message size which will be transferrable through the parcel layer.
+     * This property defines the maximum allowed outbound coalesced message size that will be transferrable through the parcel layer.
 The default depends on the compile time preprocessor constant ``HPX_PARCEL_MAX_OUTBOUND_MESSAGE_SIZE`` (``1000000`` bytes).
    * * ``hpx.parcel.array_optimization``